sondregronas/Cam2Lapse/README.md

 # Cam2Lapse
 A simple python script to capture timelapse images from an RTSP stream.
 Plus a webserver, in order to embed the latest capture in a webpage.

+There's a couple of docker containers in folders for temporary use that currently don't work with the script as-is, will work on implementing this properly later (maybe).

 ## Requirements
 * Python 3 (https://www.python.org/)
 * FFmpeg (https://ffmpeg.org/)